dfrappart/dfrappart.github.io/_posts/2024-03-29-AKS_and_Cilium_101.markdown

 ```

-We do need to install cilium, with the following paramters for the helm chart:
+We do need to install cilium, with the following paramaters for the helm chart:

 ```go